 Parents: the main teachers of gender & expected roles and stereotypes for young children

-Originally posted 25/06/2020
+Aug 26, 2021Originally posted 25/06/2020

 Parents, as you are the main educators for your children about gender*, expected roles and rigid stereotypes in our society, it’s important for you to know that traditional rigid gender stereotypes for males and females are one of the main contributors to disrespect towards and violence against women.
+Most parents might be surprised to know that these rigid stereotypes are mostly learned by (even very young) children at home.

 Even though most parents would say they value gender equality, just over half incorrectly think their child is not influenced restrictive gender stereotypes, according to the resource: Challenging gender stereotypes in the early years: The power of parents, Our Watch Evidence Paper, March, 2018.

-(*To learn more about gender, assigned sex and diversity read this article
+(*To learn more about gender, assigned sex and diversity read this article)

 Our Watch goes on to describe that our children form their beliefs from the world around them – what they hear, see and talk about.
 And from the stories, people and experiences that are an integral part of their childhood.